I love dinosaurs and all other things prehistoric (obviously)!

-I was a volunteer at The Field Museum and am currently volunteer at the “Dinosaur Institute” of the Natural History Museum of Los Angeles County, where I get to work first-hand preparing real dinosaur bones.
+I was a volunteer at The Field Museum and, since 2001, have been a volunteer in Paleontology Department and then the Dino Lab at the “Dinosaur Institute” of the Natural History Museum of Los Angeles County, where I get to work first-hand preparing real dinosaur bones (and also those of other Mesozoic animals).

 I first got interested in things prehistoric at about the age of six or seven, at which time I started collecting, albeit then on a very small scale, things pertaining to dinosaurs and other forms of ancient life (see B.C. ).
 Most of my “serious” collecting began during the early 1980s, however, when I had the opportunity of purchasing a resin skull cast of the gigantic carnivorous dinosaur Tyrannosaurus rex.
 From that point the collection seemed to take on a life of its own, growing to what it is today.
 And like those giant sauropod dinosaurs, the collection — comprising everything “prehistoric,” both inside and outside the house — continues to grow.

-I am also West Coast Representative of Las Vegas Talent Agency.
+I was also West Coast Representative of Las Vegas Talent Agency and currently with Talent Buyers.

 CURATOR